Published in The Daily Citizen on Wednesday, April 8, 2015.

 3. Change Your Bulbs: Switch from incandescent light bulbs to compact fluorescents (CFLs) or light emitting diode (LED) bulbs to save energy.
 You’ll reduce your electric bill and save money in the long run.

-4. Recycle Electronics: Don’t throw away you old cellphones and laptops.
+4. Recycle Electronics: Don’t throw away your old cellphones and laptops.
 They can be recycled along with other electronic devices at the Old Dixie Hwy.
 Landfill and Convenience Center’s electronics drop off box.

-5. Choose Local Foods: Buying locally grown food reduces your environmental impact because the food has travelled a shorter distance compared to food delivered by a tractor-trailer to the grocery store.
+5. Choose Local Foods: Buying locally grown food reduces your environmental impact because the food has traveled a shorter distance compared to food delivered by a tractor-trailer to the grocery store.

 6. Clean Greener: Use fewer chemicals in your home and improve air quality when you mix your own green cleaners at home.
 Basic ingredients include distilled white vinegar, baking soda, and essential oils.

 7. Share Something: Have extra tools and lawn care equipment that is not used often?
 Share them with neighbors and friends so they don’t have to purchase the same items.
 You’ll reduce waste and save money, especially if you all go in together to purchase something.

 8. Go Solar: You don’t have to install huge solar panels on your home to reap the benefits of solar power.
 Smaller solar harvesting devices are available to charge cellphones and laptops.